tbembersimeao/redcap-external-modules/docs/official-documentation.md

 		* file
 	* **choices** consist of a **value** and a **name** for selecting elements (dropdowns, radios).
 	* **repeatable** is a boolean that specifies whether the element can repeat many times. **If it is repeatable (true), the element will return an array of values.**
-	* **allow-project-overrides** is a boolean that specifies whether a system setting may be overrided by a project.
-Only valid on system settings.
 	* When type = **sub_settings**, the sub_settings element can specify a group of items that can be repeated as a group if the sub_settings itself is repeatable.
 The settings within sub_settings follow the same specification here.
 		* Repeatable elements of repeatable elements are not allowed.
 Only one level of repeat is supported.
 		* sub_settings of sub_settings are not supported either.